-Aw can often be experienced by simply changing your perspective, by widening or closing the lens you look through.
-It can be about feeling the expansiveness of nature or it can be about finding beauty in the minute details of life.
-And then, just as important, by giving yourself time to be immersed in the experience, to enjoy the moment you feel awe.
+Awe can often be experienced by simply changing your perspective, or by widening or closing the lens you look through.
+It can be about feeling the expansiveness of nature or it can be about finding beauty in the details of life.
+And then, just as important, by giving yourself time to be immersed in the experience, to simply enjoy the moment.

-The secret to experiencing awe is that we don’t have to wait to visit the Grand Canyon, visit the desert and glimpse the startling night sky form a rare place of wonder, of visit the most beautiful coral reefs, in order to feel a sense of awe.
+The secret to experiencing awe is that we don’t have to wait to have a Big Experience order to feel it.

 Seeking Out Awe in Daily Life

 On the subject of experiencing awe on a daily basis, Dacher Keltner at Berkeley’s Greater Good Science Centre says, ‘Awe is the feeling of being in the presence of something vast that transcends your understanding of the world.
 Early in human history, awe was reserved for feelings toward divine beings, like the spirits that Greek families believed were guarding over their fates.
 But in 1757, a revolution in our understanding of awe began thanks to Irish philosopher Edmund Burke.
 In A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful, Burke detailed how we feel the sublime (awe) not just during religious ritual or in communion with God, but in everyday perceptual experiences: hearing thunder, being moved by music, seeing repetitive patterns of light and dark.
 Awe was to be found in daily life.